lonce/sonyGanFork/README.md

         "filter": ["acoustic"],
         "instrument_labels": ["brass", "flute", "guitar", "keyboard", "mallet"],
         "shuffle": false,

+        # I *think* this is just used to filter the files used for training
         "attribute_list": ["pitch"], #the 'conditioning' param used for the GAN "pitch_range": [44, 70], #the full range of pitches in the nsynth db "load_metadata": true,

+        # not sure why this is here.
+Instances that match filter critera are counted in code
         "size": 24521   #the number of training examples(???)
     },